kudrom/lupulo/docs/architecture.rst

 #.
 C&C interface: used to command the device from the frontend.

 Apart from this two interfaces, the backend will communicate with the device through a dynamic data link connection chosen by the user.
-This way m3dpi_ui provides an abstraction layer that doesn't fix the way the backend communicates with the device.
+This way lupulo provides an abstraction layer that doesn't fix the way the backend communicates with the device.